-I have to say I have great admiration for her making that move.
-At one time, eight years ago, I too, quit my job and moved to the big city in hopes of starting fresh and chasing an old dream of mine of breaking into the fashion industry in some shape or form.
+I have great admiration for her making that move.
+Eight years ago, I quit my job and moved to the big city in hopes of starting fresh and chasing an old dream of mine of breaking into the fashion industry in some shape or form.
 Only my closest friends knew this was my ultimate dream.
 I will tell you, when I spent a couple weeks looking for a place to stay, I quickly got overwhelmed by the high cost of living, how I would need to down size from a three bedroom apartment to perhaps a 300 square foot living space and last that I did not have a job.

 I have much respect for those that venture out to NYC and attempt to make a life and pursue their dreams.
 Everything happens for a reason and although I did not fulfill my career aspirations in fashion, I did accomplish one of my other dreams which was traveling to Latin America and living there for six months during an international work assignment in Argentina.
 I have a great appreciation and love for Argentina.
 It truly felt like home, plus I met my wonderful friend.

 Now that my Argentine bff was in the US, I was off to one of my other favorite cities to visit her.
 Having been on several trips to NYC before, I challenged myself to not take any taxis on this particular trip.
 I have to say I am quite spoiled, but made the decision to take a bus from the airport to Grand Central Station and walk to my hotel.
 I also used the subway each and every time I had to meet with Marianela for lunch or dinner.
 I even was able to make the short trek to Brooklyn, all on my own…using the subway of course.